annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 There is a lot to know about finance.
 The current regulations are on dictionary-thin paper and stack up about four feet high.
 So the finance team take care of keeping on top of regulations, tax and the latest accounting standards, as well as reporting.

-They can also advise those of us who manage budgets, and they do budgeting and forecasting, help to bring colour to how a business area is performing, as well as advising on strategic decisions.
+They do budgeting and forecasting, help to bring colour to how a business area is performing, and can also advise on strategic decisions.

 ## Accounting years are important